AUST. ORANGE REGIONAL DISCOVERY

 Tour Departures

-You can book your departure for any month of the year.
+You can book your departure for any month of the year for a group of 2-10 people.
 The best cycling weather months however for cycling this route are during Autumn and Spring.
 The months of June, July and August are generally cold and the months of December, January and February hot particularly on the plains west of Orange.

 Note the itinerary is recommended (but not essential) to do as a Sun – Fri tour.
 Consideration has been given to many factors and in particular the best possible availability of accommodation services in smaller towns.